 Wednesday, March 16, 2011

-A Pair of Crested Goshawk in NCKU
+A Pair of Crested Goshawk at NCKU

-From my observation and comparison through the digiscoped pictures, I noticed that the male has smaller body size as compared to the female, it has shorter crest and round head.
-The male has distinguished yellowish lines near the nostril and the upper beak.
+It's an opportunity for me to learn how to distinguish the male and the female Crested Goshawk in the field.
+I learned that the size of the female Crested Goshawk is larger as compared to the male.
+From my observation and comparison through the digiscoped pictures and field book, I noticed the male has smaller body size as compared to the female, it has shorter crest and round head.
+The male has distinctive yellowish lines near the nostril and the upper beak.

 Let's take a closer look at the pictures of the pair.